Mohamed-Mostafaaa/simple_shell/README.md

 1. README, man, AUTHORS
 - Write a README
 - Write a man for your shell.
-- You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.

 2. Simple shell 0.1
 - Write a UNIX command line interpreter.